 Signs of Estrus in Dogs

-As a large breed, you can expect the estrus cycle to last between 14–21 days for your German Shepherd dog.
+As a large breed, you can expect the estrus cycle to last between 14–21 days for your German Shepherd.
 It will occur around twice a year for breeds of this size.
 The first signs that your pup is receptive to males are physical.
 Its vulva will become swollen, which you may or may not notice because of the thickness of this breed’s coat.
-You may also see your pet licking its genital area as a result.
+You may also see your pet licking their genital area as a result.

 The swelling puts added pressure on other internal organs, including the bladder.
 You’ll likely find that your dog is urinating more frequently.
 The telltale sign is the bloody discharge.
-Your pet’s behavior will likely differ in response to the physical changes going on inside its body.
-Your pup may seem more anxious or agitated.
-It may mount other objects.
+Your pet’s behavior will likely differ in response to the physical changes going on inside their body.
+Your pup may seem more anxious or agitated, and they may mount other objects.

 Care of a Female Dog in Heat

 We suggest erring on the side of caution and adhering to these restrictions for the entire 21 days.
-You’ll notice that things are back to normal when your pet acts like it usually does.
+You’ll notice that things are back to normal when your pet acts like they usually do.
 The discharge and swelling both will have stopped.

 It’s a common myth that a dog should have a litter of puppies before you get your pup spayed.
 Unfortunately, that’s not true.
 However, the question of whether to spay your pet isn’t cut and dried, either.
 Research has shown that there are pros and cons to getting it done that may affect your dog’s health in unexpected ways.